aineko-m/iveeCore/README.md

 ### Setup iveeCore using Composer

 You can use composer to install iveeCore, the package name is 'aineko-m/ivee-core'.
 See https://getcomposer.org/ for how to get started with composer.
-To configure ivee core, you can do this during runtime using
+To configure iveeCore, you can do this during runtime using

 ```php
 use iveeCore\Config;